svilupp/svilupp.github.io/scratchpad/rag_part1_by_hand.md

 Through this tutorial, you've learned how to build a RAG chatbot in Julia, starting from making direct API calls to constructing the full chatbot system.
 This approach emphasizes the significance of retrieval in enhancing the performance of generative models and highlights the importance of systematic evaluation and improvement.
 Now, you're equipped to experiment with and refine your own RAG chatbot, tailoring it to your specific needs and data.

 That was long!
 If you made it this far, congratulations!
 You're now ready to build your own RAG chatbot in Julia.
 Stay tuned for Part 2 of this tutorial, where we'll explore a more streamlined approach to building RAG chatbots using `PromptingTools.jl`.

+If you don't want to copy & paste all the code, you can get it all at once from this [gist](https://gist.github.com/svilupp/8f7d364e37650ba7520f9b4783482cb2).

+## Want to Learn More?
+- For any serious RAG system, you must first prepare an evaluation set of reference questions & answers (at least 50).
+You'll use them later for every change and decision (eg, “how big should my chunk size be”)
+- Great tutorials and tips for building production-ready RAG: [here](https://www.anyscale.com/blog/a-comprehensive-guide-for-building-rag-based-llm-applications-part-1) and [here](https://docs.llamaindex.ai/en/stable/optimizing/production_rag.html).
+It will teach you about things like query rephrasing, re-ranking, etc.
+- In practice, we would probably want to scrape all DataFrames.jl documentation automatically (to make it easy to update with future releases) and to serialize the ChunkIndex/embeddings to persist them in between REPL sessions.